-- Step 1: Select the row(s) that you want to delete. - Step 2: Click on the Sheet $\rightarrow$ Delete Rows option from the menu bar.
-OR
+- Step 1: Select the row(s) that you want to delete. - Step 2: Click on the Sheet \rightarrow Delete Rows option from the Menu bar.

-Right-click the selected row and select the Delete Rows option from the context menu.
+Right-click on the selected row and select the Delete Rows option from the context menu.